VoltLang/Website/doc/tvpl/c5-statements.md

 ## If Statement

 We covered this earlier, so here we'll mention something that's not entirely obvious.
-The 'truthiness' of if statements is slightly more permissive than just assigning to a `bool` variable.
+The 'truthiness' of an `if` statement is slightly more permissive than just assigning to a `bool` variable.
 Along with `true` and `false`, non zero integers are considered `true`, while zero is `false`.

 ## While Statement